jackocnr/intl-tel-input/README.md

 In the dropdown, display all countries except the ones you specify here.

 **fixDropdownWidth**
-Type: `Boolean` Default: `false`
+Type: `Boolean` Default: `true`
 Fix the dropdown width to the input width (rather than being as wide as the longest country name).
+This is automatically enabled when `countrySearch` is enabled for design reasons.

 **formatAsYouType**
 Type: `Boolean` Default: `true`